ledlaux/pikoPD/README.md

 - Builds firmware using **CMake** in a `build/` folder
 - Check for device in BOOTSEL mode
 - Flashes UF2 firmware to Pico2 board and restarts device

+PD patch in the folder is a simple synthesizer which uses [notein] object and usb midi input.
+Send CC1 to device midi chanel 1 and it will turn on builtin LED. [print] object sends values to serial console.

 ## Updates